 Red foods such as beets, tomato skins or juices, and sweets like Jell-O, can become noticeable in your baby’s stool.
 It’s been estimated that 90 percent of the so-called “bloody poop” is not generated by blood.
 Medicines such as Amoxicillin can also influence the color.

-When I prescribe the antibiotic Cefdinir, I always warn parents expect a change in stool color.
+When I prescribe the antibiotic Cefdinir, I always warn parents to expect a change in stool color.
 (7)

 Editor's Note:Dr. Leah Alexander, MD, FAAP